 If you are just starting at VSU and need help, go to the office with the title that matches your needs: Office of Admissions (located at 1413 North Patterson Street), Office of the Registrar (in University Center), Department Head (of your major interest), Dean of the College (in which your major department is located), or Vice President for Academic Affairs (107 West Hall).
-If you are undecided about your major, contact the Liberal Arts Studies Advising Office (University Center).
+If you are undecided about your major, contact the OASIS Center for Advising (1114 University Center).

 If you have decided upon a major or general area of study, contact the Department Head of the appropriate discipline or the Dean of the College in which the department is located.
-The campus directory contains a list of departments, schools, colleges, administrators, with office locations and telephone numbers.
+The campus directory contains a list of departments, schools, colleges, and administrators, with office locations and telephone numbers.
 Department Heads and Deans are the appropriate individuals to contact for any academic problem at any time.
-All academic units report to the Vice President for Academic Affairs, whose office is in 107 West Hall.
+All academic units report to the Vice President for Academic Affairs, 107 West Hall.